zdravkov/kendo-docs/api/wrappers/jsp/listView.md

 ### autoBind `boolean`

-Indicates whether the list view will call read on the DataSource initially.
+If set to false the widget will not bind to the data source during initialization.
+In this case data binding will occur when the change event of the data source is fired.
+By default the widget will bind to the data source specified in the configuration.

 #### Example
     <kendo:listView autoBind="autoBind">
     </kendo:listView>

-### editTemplate `String`
+### editTemplate `java.lang.String`

 Specifies ListView item template in edit mode.